Tamdoma

 How will you measure the website’s impact?
 Include current baselines if known.

 CRM, marketing automation, analytics, or other tools the website should connect to.
+For online shops, include any warehouse/inventory or accounting software; for bookings (e.g. hotels), your existing booking system.

 Special requirements, must-have pages, features, or constraints?